flpezet/analytics-readings/README.md

   * [Choosing a Data Warehouse](https://discourse.getdbt.com/t/choosing-a-data-warehouse/62/4).
 A lot of excellent answers on what to choose for your data warehouse.
   * [Data science for start-ups](https://bgweber.github.io/intro.html).
 You can find some useful information in this free book.
   * [Designing Data-Intensive Applications](https://www.amazon.com/Designing-Data-Intensive-Applications-Reliable-Maintainable/dp/1449373321) :book: Fascinating read to learn more about databases, protocols etc...
+  * [The Modern Data Stack: Past, Present, and Future](http://blog.getdbt.com/future-of-the-modern-data-stack/) A must-read on the last innovations in the data stack.

   **Comparison of tools by Stephen Levin**
   * [Looker vs Tableau vs Mode.
 Data Visualisation tools compared](https://www.stephenlevin.co/advanced-analytics-part-3-data-visualization/). .